Triage Pro Bono Service Training & Annual Pro Bono Celebration

-The reception will feature a brief program with award presentations and remarks by Thomas F. Farrell, II, CEO of Dominion Energy, Inc.
+The reception will feature a short program with award presentations and remarks by a guest speaker.

 *The Late Benjamin R. Lacy, IV was a long time shareholder at Sands Anderson.
 He had an exemplary career and was recognized by all as a wonderful lawyer, volunteer and friend.
 In 2008, GRBF recognized Mr. Lacy as the recipient of the first Pro Bono Clearinghouse Volunteer of the Year for his superlative service to nonprofits.
 In 2010 Mr. Lacy joined the Greater Richmond Bar Foundation’s Board of Directors.
 In his honor the Foundation renamed the Clearinghouse Award after Mr. Lacy, posthumously, in 2012.